Luna Leederville: Architectural character

 The Luna Leederville is a representative example of a suburban cinema in the Interwar Art Deco style.
-The two storey facade is embellished with stucco decoration.
-Its façade is styled in Art Deco rather than the moderne used in theatres of a similar period such as the Astor, Cygnet and Regal.
+The two storey façade is embellished with stucco decoration.
+Its façade is styled in Art Deco rather than the moderne used in theatres of a similar period such as the Astor, Como Theatre and Regal.
 The theatre dominates the intersection and anchors this corner.
 The original roofline has been raised and the original verandah has been replaced.
 The side and rear facades are functionalist in their character and the side façade contributes little to the streetscape.